ipython/ipython/docs/source/interactive/reference.rst

    1. Start typing, and then use the up and down arrow keys (or :kbd:`Ctrl-p` and :kbd:`Ctrl-n`) to search through only the history items that match what you've typed so far.
-   2. Hit :kbd:`Ctrl-r`: opens a search prompt.
+   2. Hit :kbd:`Ctrl-r`: to open a search prompt.
 Begin typing and the system searches your history for lines that contain what you've typed so far, completing as much as it can.